alethic/Alethic.Kademlia/README.md

 # Cogito.Kademlia

-This library is an attempt to build an extensive Kademlia implementation in C# running on both .NET Framework and .NET Core.
+This library is an attempt to build an extensible Kademlia implementation in C# running on both .NET Framework and .NET Core.
 It is a primary goal that the library be easily embeddable into other software.

 ## Architecture